 2. Add Data Lake Analytics

-After the application registration is created, you need to go back to the previously created Data Lake Store and Data Lake Analytics resources.
-Under Access control (IAM), make the application created in previous step an owner of both resources.
+After the application registration is created, you need to go back to the previously created Data Lake Store and Data Lake Analytics resources to make the app an owner of the resources.

 *You must be an OWNER of the resource to add an app as an owner.